deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 8. Change Order Workflow

-*   **PROActive OS Adaptation Summary:** Dedicated "Change Orders" module.
+*   **PROActive ONE Adaptation Summary:** Dedicated "Change Orders" module.
 Deeply linked to Projects and Customers.
 Comprehensive fields for details.
 Process for adding Change Order Items (import from Estimate/SOV).
 Workflow for submitting for approval (email, client e-signature).
 Status tracking.
 Automatic updates to Project financials and Schedule of Values.
 Embedded chat interface and proactive AI assistance.
 *   **Tasks:**
     *   [TO DO] Implement a dedicated "Change Orders" module.
     *   [TO DO] Ensure Change Orders can be created and deeply linked to Projects and Customers, with this data integrated into the ADF.